c-fre/tps-code-challenge/readme.md

-# Cole French - Turnpoint Code Challenge
+# Cole F - Turnpoint Code Challenge

 ## To Run the App: